snap-adu-logo-color

 Costs and Benefits of Going All Electric in Your ADU

-As the state of California moves towards a more sustainable, eco-friendly society, the topic of renewable versus nonrenewable energy is at the forefront of many legislators’ minds.
-Over the next few years, California will be shifting many regulations to ensure the future of the state is in good hands.
-One such shift is the eventual requirement that all new construction throughout the state be totally electric – from water heaters to dryers to stovetops.
+As California advances towards a more sustainable, eco-friendly future, the discussion of renewable versus nonrenewable energy is becoming increasingly significant.
+Over the next few years, California will be updating many regulations to ensure the state’s environmental goals are met.
+One such change is the eventual requirement for all new construction, including accessory dwelling units (ADUs), to be entirely electric—covering everything from water heaters to dryers and stovetops.

 How will going all electric affect my ADU design?